 - At U. Bielefeld: ADP CUDA

-- Azadeh Saffarian (RNA, indexation), with Hélène Touzet, defended in november 2011
+- Azadeh Saffarian (RNA bioinformatics, indexation), with Hélène Touzet, defended in november 2011

-- Tuan Tu Tran (GPU, manycores), with Jean-Stéphane Varré, defended in december 2012
+- Tuan Tu Tran (bioinformatics with GPU/manycores), with Jean-Stéphane Varré, defended in december 2012

 - Elected member of INRIA national Evaluation Comittee (2008-2011 and 2011-2014).